-After the Chilean Nobel-prize winner Pablo Neruda, Jorge Drexler is my favorite poet in Spanish.
+After the Chilean Nobel-prize winner Pablo Neruda, Jorge Drexler is our favorite poet in Spanish.
 Both write of the inner life with the richest metaphors.

 “Telefonía” wins Song of the Year, Record of the Year